The Effects of Alcohol Poisoning and How Long They Last

 Short-Term Dangers and Immediate Health Threats

-In the short term, alcohol poisoning presents several immediate and serious health risks.
-One of the most alarming signs is a state of stupor, where the individual is barely responsive.
-Other signs include seizures, which can occur as the body’s glucose levels drop dangerously low.
+The short-term dangers are immediate and severe.
+One of the most alarming signs is stupor, where the person is barely responsive.
+Seizures can follow as the body’s glucose levels drop dangerously low.

 Vomiting is another common symptom that can lead to asphyxiation if the person becomes unconscious and cannot clear their airway.